Michael Photios – Chairman

 Michael Photios brings a wealth of experience in politics and business to his role of Chairman at PremierState.

-In opposition, Michael served in the senior Cabinet portfolio.
-As Shadow Minister for Transport, he played a key role in advising and scrutinising rail reform across NSW, and keenly promoted the role of PPPs in service delivery.
-As one of the first advocates of an integrated transport management system in NSW, Michael was instrumental in ensuring its inclusion into the Coalition’s policy platform and current reform agenda.
+In opposition, Michael served in a senior Cabinet portfolio.
+As Shadow Minister for Transport, he played a key role in advising and scrutinising rail reform across NSW, and keenly promoted the role of PPPs in service delivery as one of the first advocates of an integrated transport management system in NSW, Michael was instrumental in ensuring its inclusion into the Coalition’s policy platform and current reform agenda.

 As Shadow Minister for Tourism, Michael was arguably the most vocal partner for the NSW tourism industry.
 Amongst other achievements, he was mastermind of the successful sleep-out in Parliament, protesting against a proposed NSW bed tax.

-After retiring from Parliament in 1999, Michael established the government advisory firm MP Consulting.
+After retiring from Parliament in 1999, Michael established his own government advisory firm.
 In this capacity, he worked for more than a decade with a range of major private sector corporations and public sector agencies.
-A regular presenter on ABC TV’s “Newsmakers”, Michael continues to contribute to the national conversation surrounding public policy settings and issues.